Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics

 Hanfu Unearthed III: Wei/Jin and Northern/Southern Dynasty Relics-2

 Due to the harsh conflict and the introduction of many non-Han minorities into China, the fashions of this period of time were also varied and quick to come and go, including various nontraditional silhouettes like collars and accessories from other minorities .
-Unfortunately, the conflict seems to have left few well-preserved tombs behind, and all relics have had to be restored based on surrounding art and writings, but that's no barrier for historians!
-During this period of time, the prevalence of the full-body robe gave way to the classic split silhouette of a top and a skirt, or what we might call 上衣下裳/上衣下裳/shang4 yi1 xia4 chang2/Shangyi Xiachang.
+Unfortunately, the conflict seems to have left few well-preserved tombs behind, and all clothing relics have had to be restored based on surrounding art and writings, but that's no barrier for historians!
+During this period of time, the prevalence of the full-body robe gave way to the classic split of a top and a skirt, or what we might call 上衣下裳/上衣下裳/shang4 yi1 xia4 chang2/Shangyi Xiachang.
 Again, though, it's difficult to tell what the actual construction of these pieces of clothing looked like, so we largely reference artworks and writings in restorations.
 Let's take a look at what we know!

 Clothing Relics from the Wei/Jin Northern/Southern Dynasties Period